castratton/uafR/README.md

 ## Example Mass Spectrometry Workflows

 These are basic examples of how to use core functions.
 The input .CSV file has strict column name/input data requirements.
-The column names MUST include: 'Component.RT','Component.Area', 'Base.Peak.MZ', 'File.Name', 'Compound.Name', and 'Match.Factor' in no particular order.
+The column names MUST include: 'Component.RT', 'Component.Area', 'Base.Peak.MZ', 'File.Name', 'Compound.Name', and 'Match.Factor' in no particular order.

 ``` r
 library(uafR)